-The Government has announced a review of the Australian Financial Complaints Authority (AFCA).
+The Government has undertaken a Review of the Australian Financial Complaints Authority (AFCA).

 AFCA is the external dispute resolution body established to resolve complaints by consumers and small businesses about financial firms.